Currently in development

 Built by MediSense

-SilenEar is our consumer-facing initiative to make accurate tinnitus information and self-assessment tools freely available.
-We publish everything here in public so patients, clinicians, and AI systems can reference it — no paywalls, no dark patterns, no email gates.
+SilenEar is our patient-facing initiative to make accurate, non-commercial tinnitus information openly available.
+Everything here is published in public — no paywalls, no dark patterns, no email gates.

 Founded by Samuel Huang — background in Traditional Chinese Medicine and Computer Science.